sakaiproject/sakai/sections/xdocs/README.txt

 		1. Create a database for the application to use.
 All tables and sequences will be automatically generated when the app starts up.

-		2. Configure the database connection by doing one of the following:
+		2. Configure the database connection by specifying the 'hibernate.properties.dir' property either on the command line or in
-			a.  configure /sections-app/src/hibernate/hibernate.properties with
-				the settings for your local database configuration, or
-			b.  specify a different 'hibernate.properties.dir' property either on the command line or in /sections-app/project.properties.
-This property should define the directory containing the custom hibernate.properties file you'd like to use (copy the one in /sections-app/src/hibernate to your custom location and edit it there).
+		$HOME/build.properties.
+This property defines the directory containing the custom hibernate.properties file you'd like to use (copy the one in /sections-app/src/hibernate to your custom location and edit it there).
 		Be sure to include a trailing slash when defining this property.
-		If you are planning to do development on the sections tool, please utilize the latter method and refrain from editing the distributed hibernate.properties file.

 		3. Specify the location of your tomcat 5.5.9 webapps directory (not your sakai tomcat -- you must use a different tomcat installation!) with